Castle 110 Pocket Cutter

 How do I support long parts or larger panels?

 Material supports can be quickly made by taking scrap wood and screwing them together at 90 degrees.
 A scrap of 2x4 and a piece of plywood at the same height of the work table work great.
 Simply screw the two pieces together and clamp the support to your bench.
 The Castle 110 is also mobile.
 While most of the time the user may want the unit clamped to a bench, you can bring the Castle 110 to the work.
 Let’s say you have a large case side sitting on saw horses and it need screw pockets around the perimeter.
 You can simply move and clamp the 110 around the perimeter to cuts pockets.
-Also, your drilling away from you and not towards you in that scenario which can be a benefit in a lot of cases.
+Also, you're drilling away from you and not towards you in that scenario which can be a benefit in a lot of cases.

 I have never heard of Castle before, who is Castle?